tnario/ant/README.md

 ## Error handling

-When an error is thrown using either `error()` or `throw` keyword the **hyper-http application** will stop executing the route handlers and go straight to error handling process.
+When an error is thrown using either `error()` or `throw` keyword the **hyper_http application** will stop executing the route handlers and go straight to error handling process.

-By default **hyper-http application** DOES NOT know how to handle errors.
+By default **hyper_http application** DOES NOT know how to handle errors.
 Error handling NEEDS to be defined by the developer using `Application.error`.

 ### Throwing Errors